WushuWorks/I-am-the-Elder-God/README.md

 # Project Notes

 ### What are you trying to accomplish?
-A fun game that is playable 'in 9 seconds, on the net'.
-Future plans are refinement and an AI opponent.
+A game that is playable 'in 9 seconds on the net'.

 ### Why Rust?
 Why not Unity, Unreal, etc.?
-Unity's WebGL doesn't function well enough to be truly '1-click' play and Rust has better properties than C++ (as in Unreal) for game development.
-My hope is that this will encourage further investment into Rust as a game development language.
+Rust enforces memory safety and enables high performance code; two important properties for game development.
+My hope is that by developing this project in Rust as opposed to a mainstreeam language, I will encourage future investment in Rust as a solution for game development.

 ### Sources and Inspirations Cited